-Protection from Sexually Transmitted Infections During Pregnancy
+Protection From Sexually Transmitted Infections During Pregnancy

-Pregnant women and their partners who are at risk for STIs should use condoms during all parts of vaginal, anal or oral sex.
+Pregnant women and their partners who are at risk for STIs should use condoms during all parts of vaginal, anal, or oral sex.
 There is some evidence that pregnant women may be even more at risk for STIs from semen.

-Pregnancy decreases a woman's immune response so that her body does not attack her baby as an allergen.
+Pregnancy decreases a woman's immune response so her body does not attack her baby as an allergen.
 Some studies show that the semen of a woman's partner might play a role is this decreased immune response.
 The modified immune response to semen might decrease a woman's ability to fight sexually transmitted diseases.

 It is important also to note that male and female condoms do not protect areas that they don't cover during sex.
 You and your partner might not be protected from organisms that infect from skin-to-skin contact, such as herpes, human papilloma virus and syphilis.